 (3) The Tribunal may revoke a declaration made under subsection (1).

-[Section 110ZN inserted by No. 25 of 2008 s.
+[Section 110ZN inserted: No. 25 of 2008 s.
 11.]

 Part 10 — Miscellaneous provisions

 111. Declaration as to capacity to vote

 (1) Whenever the State Administrative Tribunal makes a guardianship or administration order or an order under section 66 or 106 in respect of a person who is enrolled as an elector under the Electoral Act 1907 it shall consider whether he is capable of making judgments for the purpose of complying with the provisions of that Act relating to compulsory voting; and if it is satisfied that the person is not capable of doing so it shall include in the guardianship or administration order or order under section 66 or 106 a declaration to that effect.